Architecture

 Modern, browser-based tools and integrated development environment (IDE) for writing, editing, testing, and publishing CQL code.
 Provides syntax highlighting, autocomplete, and real-time validation.

 Translates CQL code into executable formats.
-Handles parsing, validation, and conversion of CQL expressions into various target representations.
+Handles parsing, validation, and conversion of CQL expressions into ELM.

 Data & CQL Server